-Ready or not, many coronavirus contingency plans will require remote work.
+Ready or not, many employees now expect to have the flexibility to work remotely.
 Seize the opportunity to prepare for future workplace and employee needs.

-Thanks to the spread of COVID-19 coronavirus, remote work is suddenly a new choice for many employees — and an overnight requirement for some.
-Few organisations feel prepared for large-scale remote work, but you can take steps to make the experience productive for both employees and your organisation.
+Thanks to the spread of COVID-19 coronavirus, remote work is suddenly a new choice for many employees.
+Few organisations feel prepared for remote work, but you can take steps to make the experience productive for both employees and your organisation.